Journal of Bentham Studies

 Journal of Bentham Studies operates double blind peer review, where both the reviewers and authors are anonymised during review.
 Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-Journal of Bentham Studies authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+Journal of Bentham Studies authors will not be required to make an APC payment for submission or publication of their article

 How to submit